emacsmirror/ytdl/README.md

-Note that `ytdl-download`, `ytdl-download-open` and `ytdl-download-playlist` add the file in the `ytdl` download list that can be visualized with `ytdl-show-list`.
+Note that `ytdl-download`, `ytdl-download-open` and `ytdl-download-playlist` add the file in the `ytdl` download list that can be visualized with `ytdl-show-list`. `ytdl-download-eshell` does not.

 ### URL